htkoca/pm-technical-interview/README.md

 # Plastic Mobile Technical Test

 Complete tasks as per [Instructions PDF](https://github.com/htkoca/pm-technical-interview/blob/master/UI%20Dev%20test.pdf):
-- Since the scope of work is injectable and also very small, I've elected to omit external libraries like jquery, vue.
+- Since the scope of work is injectable and also very small, I've elected to omit external JS libraries like jquery, vue; all code is native js.
-  - All native js code.

 ### Task 1 - Video Demo
 - A full screen video page with rainbow text effect on click